 Chapter 2

-"Yeah, but you've got to deal with the stuff for work first, Case."
+"But you've got to deal with the stuff for work first, Case."
 His dad smiled.

+"He brought everything already," Joshua said.
 "I'll go get the rest of the stuff from the truck bed."

 As Casey passed him by, he felt a pat on his shoulder.

-He did his work with an accuracy and speed not befitting his age.
+He did his work with accuracy and speed not befitting his age.
 He and Joshua had the place all set up in under an hour.

-They'd brought solar panels, batteries, and an inverter to run the site off of.
+They had brought solar panels, batteries, and an inverter to run the site off of.

 Joshua and his dad stood in the parking lot.
-The workers from urban renewal had already left them.

 Joshua said, "I'm having a bad feeling about this."
 He asked, "Since when do we need close ties to Cordonne?"